-Philadelphia University Integration FAQs
+Philadelphia University + Thomas Jefferson University Integration

 - Jefferson is recognized as one of the first health professions universities to require students to have hands-on clinical experience in the care and treatment of patients; Philadelphia University is renowned for its experiential, hands-on learning and its commitment to professional education in all areas of study.